-Like many materials for use in the home, wall paneling come in many styles and with many options to choose from.
+Like many materials for use in the home, wall paneling comes in many styles and with many options to choose from.
 New cut wood wall paneling is one option that can offer many benefits to home and business owners looking for the perfect wall accent or covering.
-While reclaimed wood paneling offers another option for those looking for more character or history for their homes.

 All wood wall paneling differs from other available options in several ways.
 Its beauty and consistency are what set it apart and make it the right choice for so many installations.